MuneebaNasir/Functionnectome/RandomiseAnalysis/Randomise/readme.md

 # Batch Processing for fMRI Analysis with Slurm and FSL

-This repository contains two scripts designed to automate the t-test analysis of fMRI data using FSL's `randomise` tool within a Slurm-managed  environment.
+This folder contains two scripts designed to automate the t-test analysis of fMRI data using FSL's `randomise` tool within a Slurm-managed  environment.

 ## Overview